-We encourage anyone to stop by and take a tour of our water plant so that you can see and understand how your water is delivered to you.
-If you would like to tour the water plant please call ahead so that we can set aside some time to give the tour\\.
+We encourage anyone to stop by and take a tour of our water plant so that you can see and understand what we do.
+If you would like to tour the water plant please call ahead so that we can set aside some time to give the tour.
 If there is anything that we can do to serve you better please give me, Vincent Chappell, a call at 677-2559 or in the case of an emergency call 210-3760.